 Asset managers and advisers need to provide specific information on Sustainability Risks and Principal Adverse Impacts

-In the future, asset managers will be required to break out how they consider Principal Adverse Impacts into more specific and quantifiable detail.
-The updated measures identify nine indicators related to climate and the environment and five indicators related to social and employee issues, respect for human rights, and anti-corruption and anti-bribery matters.
-There are an additional 16 environmental and 24 social indicators, which are optional, for which investment managers are encouraged to provide detail, when possible.
-Larger firms will be required to disclose how they consider Principal Adverse Impacts from 30 June 2021, with Principal Adverse Impact reporting estimated to commence mid-2023 (representing Principal Adverse Impact reporting throughout 2022).
+From 1 January 2023, asset managers will be required to break out how they consider Principal Adverse Impacts into more specific and quantifiable detail, with reference to indicators related to climate and the environment, and indicators related to social and employee issues, respect for human rights, and anti-corruption and anti-bribery matters.
+Out of the current 64 environmental and social indicators, which can be grouped into broader categories, such as greenhouse gas emissions, biodiversity or water, 18 are core, and for the other 46, investment managers have some flexibility with regards to providing detail on the impacts.

-For asset managers, incorporating Sustainability Risks and Principal Adverse Impacts will happen at many points during the investment process.
-We expect updates to several key areas as detailed in the table below.
+For asset managers, the incorporation of Sustainability Risks and Principal Adverse Impacts takes place at several points in the investment process.

 Checklist for asset managers incorporating Sustainability Risks and Principal Adverse Impacts into the investment process